Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 ###################

 This page summarizes the arguments for strict vs lazy evaluation and lazy vs optimal evaluation.
 The quick summary is that optimal reduction is optimal, hence has better reduction and expressiveness properties than lazy or strict, but it is a complex strategy and in some cases there may be significant space overhead compared to strict due to graph reduction overhead, and there are also cases where the graph reduction overhead exceeds the runtime of the program, so programs can be slower with optimal reduction.
-To address this C-like programs have a special-cased optimization to give the expected performance.
+To address this Stroscot will special-case optimization for C-like programs to give the expected performance.

 Strict vs lazy
 ==============